Who Was Adolf Hitler?

 Military opposition was also punished.
-The demands of the SA for more political and military power led to the Night of the Long Knives, which took place from June 30 to July 2, 1934.
-Rohm, a perceived rival, and other SA leaders, along with a number of Hitler's political enemies, were rounded up and shot.
+The demands of the SA for more political and military power led to the Night of the Long Knives, a series of assassinations that took place from June 30 to July 2, 1934.
+Rohm, a perceived rival, and other SA leaders, along with a number of Hitler's political enemies, were found and murdered at locations across Germany.

 The day before Hindenburg's death in August 1934, the cabinet had enacted a law abolishing the office of president, combining its powers with those of the chancellor.
 Hitler thus became head of state as well as head of government and was formally named leader and chancellor.
 As head of state, Hitler became supreme commander of the armed forces.